MoveKitMoveKit

 How do I add exercise animations to a React Native app?

 Use MoveKit's loopable MP4 clips with expo-av (or react-native-video).
-Each clip is H.264, 720p, 30fps, and loops seamlessly.
-Load from CDN, set isLooping and isMuted, and you have professional 3D exercise demonstrations in about 15 minutes.
+Each clip is H.264, 30fps, and loops.
+Load from your CDN, set isLooping and isMuted, and you have professional 3D exercise demonstrations in about 15 minutes.

 • expo-av or react-native-video for playback